-We thank Paul Guerrero, Aron Monszpart and Tuanfeng Yang Wang for their technical help in setting up and fixing the machines used to carry out the experiments in this work.
-This work was partially funded by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 642841, by the ERC Starting Grant SmartGeometry (StG-2013-335373), and by the UK Engineering and Physical Sciences Research Council (grant EP/K023578/1).
+Acknowledgements We thank our reviewers for their helpful comments.
+We also thank Paul Guerrero, Aron Monszpart and Tuanfeng Yang Wang for their technical help in setting up and fixing the machines used to carry out the experiments in this work.
+This work was partially funded by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No 642841, by the ERC Starting Grant SmartGeometry (StG-2013-335373), and by the UK Engineering and Physical Sciences Research Council (Grant EP/K023578/1).